Acces-sh/daemon/README.md

 To start working on the Daemon, you can build the main branch:

 1. Clone the repo: `git clone https://github.com/Acces-sh/daemon.git` and cd into.
-3. Restore project's dependencies : `dotnet restore`
+2. Restore project's dependencies : `dotnet restore`
-4. Inside `src\Accessh.Daemon`, edit `config.json` file, update `ApiToken` field with a valid API Key, and update `AuthorizedKeyFilePath` with a valid path.
+3. Inside `src\Daemon.Host`, edit `config.json` file, update `ApiToken` field with a valid API Key, and update `AuthorizedKeyFilePath` with a valid path.
     * Linux & MacOs, use `/` for path ex:`/root/.ssh/authorized_keys`
     * Windows, use `\ ` for path ex:`C:\authorized_keys`
-5. Also edit the `appsettings.json` file and update `ConfigurationFilePath` field
+4. Also edit the `Configurations/core.json` file and update `ConfigurationFilePath` field with the path of build
+` "ConfigurationFilePath": "ABSOLUTE_PATH_OF_PROJECT/src/Daemon.Host/bin/Debug/net6.0/"`
 6. Build the Daemon with `dotnet build`

-### Run

-You can run the daemon with:
-`dotnet ./src/Accessh.Daemon/bin/Debug/net5.0/Accessh.Daemon.dll`
+7. Run Daemon with `dotnet run`